voipxp/testing/README.md

 ### module.js

 This file is in charge of initializing the module with any dependencies, configurations, routes, run blocks, etc...
-Any css that needs to be imported for the module can be directly imported.
+Any css that needs to be imported for the module can be directly imported here.

 ```
 import angular from 'angular'